How to Calculate the Pressure Drop Coefficient of Wire Mesh Filters

 What Does the Pressure Drop Coefficient Tell Me?

-A properly calculated pressure drop coefficient provides insight into the permeability and genetic pore diameter of the woven wire mesh.
+A properly calculated pressure drop coefficient provides insight into the permeability and genetic pore diameter of your woven wire mesh.
 This knowledge helps to ensure you implement a wire mesh filter cloth that is appropriate for your filtration operation.

 With respect to the above note, having a lower pressure drop coefficient means there is a high flow rate.
 On the other hand, if your pressure drop coefficient is high, then there is a low flow rate or an increased resistance from the mesh filter.